ansost/NoClu/README.md

 #### Clustering and Evaluation

-Cluster the low-dimensional data using `kmeans`, `DBSCAN` or `Ward's` (agglomerative clustering).
-Evalaute the results using a maximum flow minimum cost algorithm implemented in `networkx`.
+Cluster the low-dimensional data using `kmeans` and `DBSCAN`.
+Evaluate the results using a maximum flow minimum cost algorithm implemented in `networkx`.
-> Note that since the sklearn implementation of [Ward's clustering needs O(n²) memory](https://stackoverflow.com/questions/55316093/memory-error-while-doing-hierarchical-clustering) and you most likely need to use a HPC system to run the computation.

 ```sh
 python3 noclu.py